Wuhan closes makeshift hospital as new coronavirus cases in China drop sharply

 Eighteen provinces across China have so far lowered their coronavirus emergency response level in the past week, the latest being Zhejiang province which cut its emergency response measures to level II from level I, according to the provincial government’s official Weibo account on Monday.

-China has a four-tier response system for pubic health emergencies that determines what measures it will implement, with level I the most serious.
+China has a four-tier response system for public health emergencies that determines what measures it will implement, with level I the most serious.

 President Xi Jinping warned on Sunday however that China needs to take a long-term view of the outbreak and plug loopholes in its laws and emergency response mechanisms, as Beijing reported two new cases of Chinese nationals recently returned from Iran, where coronavirus cases have multiplied quickly.